NgGondolas/gulp-sass/README.md

 });
 ```

+## Compiler implementation
 You can choose whether to use [Dart Sass][] or [Node Sass][] by setting the `sass.compiler` property.
 Node Sass will be used by default, but it's strongly recommended that you set it explicitly for forwards-compatibility in case the default ever changes.
+For the default behavior to work the `node-sass` package has to be installed.

 [Dart Sass]: http://sass-lang.com/dart-sass
 [Node Sass]: https://github.com/sass/node-sass